ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/6-unity-analyzer.md

 - A graph of the first 300 frames of activity

-- Filters that let you search the data, e.g. by marker name or thread
+- Filters that let you search the data, e.g., by marker name or thread:

-- _Top 10 markers on the median frame_ (i.e. a quick indication of which areas are taking the most time on the median frame)
+      - _Top 10 markers on the median frame_ (i.e., a quick indication of which areas are taking the most time on the median frame)

       - Table of Marker Details for selected range

       - Frame summary (for frame range and timing ranges for those frames)

       - Thread summary details

       - Marker summary

-Markers relate to the profiling data markers as named in calls such as BeginSample.
+Markers relate to the profiling data markers as named in calls such as `BeginSample`.

 ## Analyzing the unoptimized code